-- To ensure that the primary function of existing undersized agricultural lots is for agricultural purposes; - To encourage the consolidation of existing undersized agricultural lots with abutting agricultural lots to form one larger agricultural lot under identical ownership; and, - To ensure the manure generated by smaller livestock and/or poultry operations that are not regulated by the Nutrient Management Act is appropriately managed.
+- To ensure that the primary function of existing undersized agricultural land parcels is for agricultural purposes. - To encourage the consolidation of existing undersized agricultural lots with abutting agricultural lots and only permit the construction of a residential dwelling where the principal agricultural function of the undersized lot is not compromised. - To ensure the manure generated by smaller livestock and/or poultry operations that are not regulated by the Nutrient Management Act is appropriately managed